DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 !!! note

-    ADP can increase the tier, number of search units (replicas and partitions), if required as the need raises.
-Under the current scope of the currently delivery projects, the standard SKU with two search units is sufficient allowing for 99.9% availability for read operations.
+    ADP Team can increase the tier, number of search units (replicas and partitions), if required as the need raises.
+Under the current scope of the current delivery projects, the standard SKU with two search units is sufficient allowing for 99.9% availability for read operations.
 If a project requires 99.9% availability for read/write operations can additional search units can be added.

 Azure AI Search will not be reachable from the public internet and will only be accessible via a private link to DEFRA VPN, DEFRA laptops, or consuming Azure/ Delivery Project services via a private endpoint.

 Delivery Project services will be given the role of `Search Index Data Contributor` scoped to the [indexes that the service requires](https://learn.microsoft.com/en-us/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal-admin%2Croles-portal%2Croles-portal-query%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#grant-access-to-a-single-index).
-This will allow the Read-write access to content of these indexes.
+This will allow the Read-write access to the content of these indexes.

 Azure AI Search will need access to Azure Open AI embedding models to allow for semantic search in the search indexes and for use in its skill sets.
 No direct access to the Azure open AI services will be allowed and will only be accessible via the Azure API Management endpoint.
 To ensure that Azure AI Search has efficient access, the role of `Cognitive Services OpenAI User` will be assigned to the Azure AI Search service system assigned managed identity.
 This will allow the Azure AI Search service to access the Azure Open AI services via the APIM endpoint over a private link securely and efficiently.

 #### Developer Access

-For SND environments, developers will be able to access the Azure AI Search service via the Azure Portal with the assigned role of `Reader` cross the whole of the AI Search service, as well ass the role of `Search Index Data Contributor` scoped to the [indexes that created for that developers Project Deliveries](https://learn.microsoft.com/en-us/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal-admin%2Croles-portal%2Croles-portal-query%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#grant-access-to-a-single-index).
+For SND environments, developers will be able to access the Azure AI Search service via the Azure Portal with the assigned role of `Reader` cross the whole of the AI Search service, as well ass the role of `Search Index Data Contributor` scoped to the [indexes that is created for that developers Project Deliveries](https://learn.microsoft.com/en-us/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal-admin%2Croles-portal%2Croles-portal-query%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#grant-access-to-a-single-index).
 This will allow the Read-write access to content of these indexes and also import, refresh, or query the documents collection of an index.
 Allow for local development and testing of the Azure AI Search service.

 For Dev plus environments, developers will be able to access the Azure AI Search service via the Azure Portal with the assigned role of `Reader`.
-This currently allow them to read across the entire service, including search metrics, content metrics (storage consumed, number of objects), and the object definitions of data plane resources (indexes, indexers, and so on).
+This will currently allow them to read across the entire service, including search metrics, content metrics (storage consumed, number of objects), and the object definitions of data plane resources (indexes, indexers, and so on).
 However, they can't read API keys or read content within indexes ensuring the data control plane is secure.

-All environments will be able to access only via DEFRA VPN or DEFRA laptop.
+Developers in all environments will be able to access Azure AI Search only via DEFRA VPN or DEFRA laptop with restrictions that are detailed above.

 #### Monitoring